Azure/Enterprise-Scale/docs/wiki/FAQ.md

 - [What is the impact of GitHub Releases and ALZ?](#what-is-the-impact-of-github-releases-and-alz)

 ---

-## Enterprise-scale FAQ

-This article answers frequently asked questions relating to Enterprise-scale.

-Some FAQ questions that relate more to the architecture are based over in the CAF docs here: [Enterprise-scale architecture FAQ](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/faq)

 ## How long does enterprise-scale architecture take to deploy?